-Antinypertensive therapy in effectly and trail populations the elderly and frail populations.
+Untreated, hypertension predicts worse outcomes even in the elderly and frail populations.
 Treatment of hypertension lowers cardiovascular morbidity and mortality in such populations.
-Comorbidities and frailty make management of hypertension challenging in these patients, and the approach to pharmacotherapy cannot be simplified into an algorithm like in the general population (Correa et al, 2018).11
+Comorbidities and frailty make management of hypertension challenging in these patients, and the approach to pharmacotherapy cannot be simplified into an algorithm like in the general population.

 Recent guidelines now support the notion that elderly frail patients should not be precluded from antihypertensive therapy.
-Rather, physicians should individually tailor therapy after weighing the benefits of cardiovascular risk reduction against potential harmful results of such therapy.
-For therapeutic details on choice of drugs, the reader is referred to the paper by Correa et al, 2018.11
+Rather, physicians should tailor therapy after weighing the benefits of cardiovascular risk reduction against the potential harmful results of such therapy.
+For therapeutic details on choice of drugs, the reader is referred to the paper by Correa et al.

-HYPERTENSION AND PROTEINURIA IN NON-DIABETIC PATIENTS
+3. HYPERTENSION AND PROTEINURIA IN NON-DIABETIC PATIENTS

-Low-grade albuminuria in non-diabetic and normotensive individuals cohort of 3599 individuals in Japan followed up over 5.9 years.
-At entry, the participants were 40 years and older, were non-diabetic and normotensive, with reserved GFR and no cardiovascular history.
+Low-grade albuminuria in non-diabetic and normotensive individuals entry, the participants were 40 years and older, and were non-diabetic and normotensive, with reserved GFR and no cardiovascular history.

-A cohort study by Tanaka et al, 201612 highlighted the important consequences of low-grade albuminuria in a
+A cohort study by Tanaka et al $^{12}$ highlighted the important consequences of low-grade albuminuria in a cohort of 3,599 individuals in Japan followed up over 5.9 years.
+At